IRPO: Boosting Image Restoration via Post-training GRPO: Related Work

-Despite these advances, GRPO-style post-training is largely unexplored for low-level restoration due to scarce data \cite{data} and challenging reward design \cite{quality}.
-As in high-level tasks, low-level restoration must balance physical fidelity with perceptual naturalness \cite{low-Perceptual}.
-We therefore investigate a low-level GRPO paradigm that systematically addresses data formulation and reward modeling, aiming for more generalizable and accurate image restoration.
+Despite these advances, GRPO-style post-training remains underexplored for low-level restoration.
+The main obstacles are scarce paired data~\cite{data}, deterministic restoration backbones, and the design of suitable rewards~\cite{quality}.
+Low-level restoration must still preserve physical fidelity.
+Reward optimization should therefore complement, rather than replace, supervised constraints.
+We study this setting through the two central questions of IRPO: data formulation and reward modeling.